assembleco/assemble/README.md

-# Flows
+# The App Factory

-Flows are small code snippets that run in response to events online.
-They have defined input schemas, store no state, and run in isolated Docker containers.
-There's no fussing around with servers or hosting, no packages or dependencies to install, and no more headaches.
+We want to make it easy for anyone to create an app – whether you know how to code or not.

+Choose from thousands of community-made building blocks, and string them together to create the app you’ve always wanted.

-## Define a Flow
+## Define an App

-At the moment flows must be written in Javascript, with support for other languages coming soon.
+At the moment building blocks must be written in Javascript, with support for other languages coming soon.

 ```javascript